-In most cases, your monthly check will be at least $735 per month.
+In most cases, your monthly check will be at least $755 per month, slightly higher in some states $890 in California.
 If it is lower than that amount, it may help you to figure out Why is My Check is So Low? and if there is anything you can do about it.

 The amounts listed on your online account may change.
 Sometimes while they are calculating your check, they write one thing, and the next day it says something else.
 If you call them, you also may get wildly different answers at this point.

 Even the letters they mail you are not always accurate at this point.
 Sometimes they write you are getting only SSI and not SSDI, when you know that is not true.
 Sometimes they write you are going to get huge bundles of back pay from both SSI and SSDI.
 Sadly, that is usually not true either.

 You can receive your money by direct deposit into your bank account or on a Direct Express card.

 If you are on SSI, it is very important to keep your money separate from everyone else’s.
 Never share a bank account with another person, except a live-in spouse.

 If you chose a Direct Express card, this will work just like a credit card, and the money will be loaded on it each month.

 Before your first check, Social Security may make a small deposit of less than $1 in your account and then take it back.
 This is just a bank test.